P-p-H-d/mlib/README.md

 ##### void name\_clear(name\_t m)

 Clear the mempool 'm'.
-All allocated objects associated to the this mempool which weren't explicitly freed will be deleted too (without calling their clear method).
+All allocated objects associated to the this mempool that weren't explicitly freed will be deleted too (without calling their clear method).

 ##### type *name\_alloc(name\_t m)